feyeandal/feye.website/data/blog/field-notes-in-baguio-city.md

 - The **car** covered major roads like **Marcos Highway, Asin Road, and Kennon Road** (we mapped that on the way in).
 - The **motorcycle** navigated tighter, busier streets—**the city center, routes to the Igorot Stone Kingdom and The Mansion**.

-We also met with the **local government units of Baguio CIty**, who welcomed the initiative but requested a Memorandum of Understanding (MOU) to formalize the partnership.
+We also met with the **local government units of Baguio City**, who welcomed the initiative but requested a Memorandum of Understanding (MOU) to formalize the partnership.
 It was a good reminder that even open data efforts benefit from local buy-in and institutional trust.

 Of course, things didn’t always go smoothly.